greener-group/GB99dms/README.md

 ```bash
 python sim.py structures/ab_16-22/GB99dms/GB99dms_wt_1.pdb GB99dms.xml traj CutoffPeriodic
 ```

+## Issues

+If you want to use a small molecule force field alongside GB99dms, GAFF is recommended though you may need to modify the 1-4 scales in the GAFF XML file to match [those in GB99dms](https://github.com/greener-group/GB99dms/blob/main/GB99dms.xml#L3789).
+See more in [this issue](https://github.com/greener-group/GB99dms/issues/1).

+Improper torsions are not applied to ASP and GLU sidechain carboxylates due to an issue in atom ordering in the XML file.

 Simulations with phosphorus, for example those using phosphorylated amino acids, may lead to numerical instabilities as these parameters were not updated during training.